luminus-framework/luminus/resources/public/md/html_templating.md

 ```

 Finally, you can limit the total size of the cache using `set-size!`, when the cache
-grows past the specified size the oldest items will be removed to
+grows past the specified size the least recently used items will be removed to
 make room for new items.

 ```clojure